 The Goods, the Bad, and the Ugly: Data and the food system

-The business of agriculture and food is driven by data, making it the treasure trove of shutterstock_77103460today’s agri-food system.
+today’s agri-food system.
 Whether it’s today’s soil moisture, tomorrow’s weather forecast, or the price of rice in Riyadh, every bit of data can improve the efficiency with which the world’s 570 million farmers put food into the mouths of its soon-to-be eight billion consumers.
 Digital technologies are facilitating the flow of data through the food system, shrinking information asymmetries and fashioning new markets along the way.
 How can we ensure these new markets are appropriately contested, and the treasure does not end up in the hands of a couple of gunslingers?
 Is there a public sector’s role in generating and disseminating data that on the one hand encourages innovation and competition and on the other reduces opportunities for market capture?
 One place to look may be at the crossroads of internet and public goods.

 Why technology will disrupt and transform Africa’s agriculture sector—in a good way